CheckFirstHQ/wikipedia-external-links-scanner/README.md

 	```

 3. Prepare your input CSVs inside the sources/ directory:
-- domains.csv: a list of domains to search (e.g. example.com, one per line).
+- `domains.csv`: a list of domains to search (e.g. example.com, one per line).
-- wiki_versions.csv: a list of all Wikipedia language codes, with columns Wikipedia Name and Language Code.
+- `wiki_versions.csv`: a list of all Wikipedia language codes, with columns Wikipedia Name and Language Code.

 ## Usage